 Vacuum therapy: A vacuum erection works by creating negative pressure inside the penis and “suctioning” venous blood into the penile shaft.
 While inside the vacuum pump, the penis will maintain the erection.
-I truly believe (and research has shown) vacuum therapy can help men keep their size.
+I truly believe (and research has shown) vacuum therapy can help men keep their size and helps with penile rehabilitation.
 My recommendation for men who don’t get erections during the night or are planning to get a penile implant in the future is: GET A VACUUM DEVICE and use it to exercise your penis.
 It will keep the tissues elastic and healthy.

 Surgery: There are surgical procedures that can give the appearance of a longer penis without actually affecting your true penile size.
 These include: ventral phalloplasty, dorsal phalloplasty, panniculectomy, among others.
 For men with Peyronie’s disease, there are procedures that can help restore their length, but we will focus on these in another episode.